OEE - Overall Equipment Effectiveness

 Achieving World Class OEE levels is when a fully connected OEE system comes into its own.
 Early efficiency gains are relatively easy.
 It is when you approach optimum efficiency that you meet diminishing returns - every extra percentage improvement becomes more difficult to achieve.

 This is when fast access to highly accurate information is crucial to target efficiency improvements and a way of easily seeing what progress is being made.
-The extra efficiency gains a PlantRun OEE system facilitates makes this type of system very cost effective with current users reporting typical payback of under twelve months.
+The extra efficiency gains a PlantRun gives you makes it very cost effective with current users reporting typical payback of less than twelve months.
 For a fast budgetary price complete the form below.

 OEE Data Collection